The Hidden Dangers of Pulling an Abscessed Tooth

 Toothache is arguably one of the worst kinds of pain you may physically experience, especially if it is toothache from an abscessed tooth.
 An abscessed tooth occurs due to an infection.
 If left untreated, this may rapidly spread to affect the adjacent teeth, jawbone, face, and even the neck.
 Some infections may be so severe that patients experience symptoms such as severe pain, swelling of the face, difficulty in breathing, and fever.

 Though tempting, getting your abscessed tooth pulled out can be a bit tricky.
-It is important to seek professional help as soon as possible to determine how to safely address the issue— whether it is to remove the tooth, take medications, or seek emergency hospital care.
+It is important to seek professional help as soon as possible to determine how to safely address the issue.
+Ideally, severe toothache should be looked at by an emergency dentist as soon as possible.

 If you have an abscessed tooth and do not know what to do, this short read can help you identify the risks and complications, treatment options, and how to prevent it.